namakurohman93/moneylog/README.md

 - Customize Schema
 - Input using web app
 - PostgreSQL to store the record
+  Still deciding on this one.
+I'd like to use SQLite.
 - Back-end is Rest API
 - Show charts
 - Drilldown chart